Aerial Filming and Photography

 No flight within 150 meters of organised open air gatherings or congested areas

-Limitation: CAA A2 CofC ‘Open Category’ flights are to be more than 150 metres distance from any building
+Limitation: When operating under CAA A2 CofC ‘Open Category’, flights are to be more than 150 metres distance from any building

 There are some exceptions to the above where a drone is operating in a closed environment, with involved people, where there is appropriate safety control and site management

-Many flights are carried out under the ‘Open Category’ where there are more flight restrictions in relation to closeness to property and buildings, however as and when I elect to operate flights under the CAA GVC/PDRA –(Pre Defined Risk Assessed) Licence, issued in the ‘Specific Category’ with an Operational Authorization from the CAA, then this licence requires following all elements as set out in my pre defined Operations Manual, then this licence permits flights closer to people and property
+Many flights are carried out under the ‘Open Category’ where there are more flight restrictions in relation to closeness to property and buildings, however where I operate flights under the CAA GVC/PDRA –(Pre Defined Risk Assessed) Licence, issued for the ‘Specific Category’ with an Operational Authorization from the CAA, then this licence requires following all elements as set out in my pre defined Operations Manual, then this licence where active, allows flights closer to people and property

 No flight within Flight Restriction Zones (FRZs) or restricted airspace unless permission has been granted by the responsible entity